mdauria0712/FINAL_SEMESTER_PIP_PROJECT/README.md

 ### Security Model
 We use **Row Level Security (RLS)** to ensure that users can only view and modify their own data.
 - Only authenticated users can add or view their personalized bet analyses.
+- Furthermore, for data privacy reasons, we restrict the Bets and Users tables to respect the users that use our product.

 ---